bwarren2/mm_docs/PITCHME.md

 But those goals might be in groups (goalsets) and vary by school.

 So we need to give students 1+ goalsets, and those goalsets 1+ goals.

+Note:

+(Read the slide.)
+The key things here are the configurability and 1+ matching.

 ---